-People suffering from phenobarbital addiction may feel hopeless, but they are not alone.
-Enterhealth Ranch and Enterhealth Outpatient Center of Excellence can help you or a loved one begin recovery at our 43-acre residential phenobarbital addiction treatment center just north of Dallas-Fort Worth in Texas, and our outpatient phenobarbital addiction treatment center located in the Preston Center area of Dallas, Texas.
+People suffering from barbiturate addiction may feel hopeless, but they are not alone.
+Enterhealth Ranch and Enterhealth Outpatient Center of Excellence can help you or a loved one begin recovery at our 43-acre residential phenobarbital addiction treatment center just north of Dallas-Fort Worth in Texas, and our outpatient barbiturate addiction treatment center located in the Preston Center area of Dallas, Texas.

 At Enterhealth, our goal is to treat the whole person over the course of their lifetime.
 We offer a better chance to recover through our advanced, evidence-based treatment approach, designed and administered by board-certified addiction psychiatrists, physicians and other experts, that is proven to be more effective than traditional twelve-step approaches.